Dear Dr. Danilo Dinero:

 The lovely ex-Mrs. Dr. Dinero –– who, my attorney wants me to emphasize, I haven’t seen for years — was a big believer in real estate on the theory that there will always be more and more people and there is only so much land.
 Officials from Fannie Mae are looking for her now, something about her Live Large and Prosper leveraged real estate investment fund.
 (Pudding-face: If you’re reading this, don’t call me here.)

 So what do we have left?
 Should you put your $100,000+ into guns and ammo and gold and food?
 There is some chance these commodities may go up in value but the biggest factor is safety; there is little chance of their losing value.
-If you believe are going to live in Mad Max’s America, that makes survivalist sense.
+If you believe are going to live in a future dystopia, that makes survivalist sense.

 But Kinkade paintings?
 Huh?
 Kinkade, the painter of light, had an uncanny ability to turn schlock into wealth.
 Advocates of this level of risk/return live in a magical world where dross like Kinkade’s is considered inspirational and as good as gold.
-This also explains the love for Rush Limbaugh, Jenny McCarthy and Chick-fil-A.
+This also explains the love for Rush Limbaugh, Diamond and Silk, and Chick-fil-A.

 If you were a real person and we were actually talking now, young Jed, I would know what you were going to ask.
 That’s the future subjunctive tense, which is used in conditions that are contrary to fact.
 Also a Star Wars play on words.
 You would want to know about the low-risk investment at the foundation of Dr. Dinero’s Pyramid of Risk and Reward.™

 And I’m glad you would have asked.

 Financial Secrets of the Aztecs is a DVD filled with modern manifestations of ancient Aztec techniques so powerful that I hesitated years before deciding to make them public.